MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Get-AzureRmDataLakeStoreAccount.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that contains the Data Lake Store account to get.
+Specifies the name of the resource group that contains the Data Lake Store account that this cmdlet gets.

 ```yaml
 Type: String